• Mental Health

 The major difference between MDD on its own and MDD with persistent depressive disorder is what happens during the time between depressive episodes.
 Someone with MDD will have episodes that last at least two weeks.
 When symptoms are low, a person with MDD can report good moods, energy, and motivation, just like someone without depression.

 Someone with double depression will continue to feel chronic symptoms like sadness and low motivation between major depressive episodes.
 In this way, the person will always experience some level of depression and may feel like they are never happy.
-About 25% of people with MDD will note some duration of dysthymic symptoms during their lifetime.1
+About 25% of people with MDD will note some duration of dysthymia symptoms during their lifetime.1

 Symptoms of Double Depression

 In terms of diagnosis, the symptoms of double depression will involve separate diagnostic criteria for each disorder.
-When a person meets the standards for both MDD and PDD, they will have double depression.
+When a person meets the depression symptom standards for both MDD and PDD, they will have double depression.

 The symptoms of MDD include:2